v2-mini/v2-mini-robot/README.md

 ### Editors & IDEs

-The packages in this repository were developed on eclipse and atom with the platformio package.
+The packages in this repository were developed with eclipse and atom.

 #### Atom + Platformio